unreasonablyEffective42/microLisp/Tutorial.md

 Substitute -> ((lambda (p q) q) 'a 'b)
 'b
 ```
-Pretty magical eh?
+Pretty magical eh? </br>
-In fact, we can even define numbers, boolean values, conditional statements, etc.
+In fact, we can even define numbers, boolean values, conditional statements, etc. just in terms of lambda application.
-just in terms of lambda application.
+# Quotation
 So we have to talk about `quote`.
 Quote is a special form that lets us take a Microlisp expresssion
 and instead of evaluating it, return it back unchanged.
 This is almost like returning a string with
 literal expression in it, but it is more subtle.